Cinven to bid for Telekom Slovenia - report

-LJUBLJANA International investment fund Cinven will bid for Slovenia's telecoms company Telekom Slovenia (TLSG.LJ), daily newspaper Finance reported on its website on Wednesday.
+LJUBLJANA Jan 28 International investment fund Cinven will bid for Slovenia's telecoms company Telekom Slovenia , daily newspaper Finance reported on its website on Wednesday.

-Cinven and Slovenia's state investment fund SDH, which is coordinating the privatization, gave no immediate comment.
+Cinven and Slovenia's state investment fund SDH, which is coordinating the privatisation, gave no immediate comment.

-Telekom is the largest of 15 firms that Slovenia earmarked in 2013 for privatization.
+Telekom is the largest of 15 firms that Slovenia earmarked in 2013 for privatisation.
 Three of those firms have already been sold.

 SDH told Reuters earlier in January that Telekom would be sold by the end of February.

-Cinven is one of five firms that Slovenia has shortlisted as bidders for Telekom, along with Deutsche Telekom (DTEGn.DE), and investment funds Providence, Apax and Bain Capital, sources have told Reuters.
+Cinven is one of five firms that Slovenia has shortlisted as bidders for Telekom, along with Deutsche Telekom, and investment funds Providence, Apax and Bain Capital, sources have told Reuters.

 Slovenia, which narrowly avoided an international bailout in the wake of the financial crisis, plans to use money raised from the privatisation process to cut public debt.